Marine life: Phytoplankton

 Phytoplankton are the plant-like components of the plankton community ("phyto" comes from the Greek for plant).
-They are autotrophic (self-feeding), meaning they generate their own food and do not need to consume other organisms.
+They are autotrophic (self-feeding), meaning that, like plants, they generate their own food and do not need to consume other organisms.

 Phytoplankton consist mainly of microscopic photosynthetic eukaryotes which inhabit the upper sunlit layer in all oceans.
 They need sunlight so they can photosynthesize.
 Most phytoplankton are single-celled algae, but other phytoplankton are bacteria and some are protists.
 Phytoplankton groups include cyanobacteria (above), diatoms, various other types of algae (red, green, brown, and yellow-green), dinoflagellates, euglenoids, coccolithophorids, cryptomonads, chrysophytes, chlorophytes, prasinophytes, and silicoflagellates.
 They form the base of the primary production that drives the ocean food web, and account for half of the current global primary production, more than the terrestrial forests.

 Zooplankton

-Zooplankton are the animal component of the planktonic community ("zoo" comes from the Greek for animal).
-They are heterotrophic (other-feeding), meaning they cannot produce their own food and must consume instead other plants or animals as food.
+Zooplankton are the animal-like component of the planktonic community ("zoo" comes from the Greek for animal).
+They are heterotrophic (other-feeding), meaning that, like animals, they cannot produce their own food and must consume instead other plants or animals as food.
 In particular, this means they eat phytoplankton.

 Zooplankton are generally larger than phytoplankton, mostly still microscopic but some can be seen with the naked eye.
 Many protozoans (single-celled protists that prey on other microscopic life) are zooplankton, including zooflagellates, foraminiferans, radiolarians and some dinoflagellates.
 Other dinoflagellates are mixotrophic and could also be classified as phytoplankton; the distinction between plants and animals often breaks down in very small organisms.
 Other zooplankton include pelagic cnidarians, ctenophores, molluscs, arthropods and tunicates, as well as planktonic arrow worms and bristle worms.